Irish Literary Revival: Developments

 The early literary revival had two geographic centres, in Dublin and in London, and William Butler Yeats travelled between the two, writing and organising.
 In 1888 he published Fairy and Folk Tales of the Irish Peasantry, a compilation of pieces by various authors of the 18th and 19th centuries.
 He had been assisted by Douglas Hyde, whose Beside the Fire, a collection of folklore in Irish, was published in 1890.
-In London in 1892, along with T. W. Rolleston, and Charles Gavan Duffy, he set up the Irish Literary Society.
+In London in 1892, along with T. W. Rolleston, Charles Gavan Duffy and John Todhunter he set up the Irish Literary Society.
 Back in Dublin he founded the National Literary Society in the same year, with Douglas Hyde as first President.
 Meanwhile, the more radical Arthur Griffith and William Rooney were active in the Irish Fireside Club and went on to found the Leinster Literary Society.

 In 1893 Yeats published The Celtic Twilight, a collection of lore and reminiscences from the West of Ireland.
 The book closed with the poem "Into the Twilight".
 It was this book and poem that gave the revival its nickname.
 In this year Hyde, Eugene O'Growney and Eoin MacNeill founded the Gaelic League, with Hyde becoming its first President.
 It was set up to encourage the preservation of Irish culture, its music, dances and language.
 Also in that year appeared Hyde's The Love Songs of Connacht, which inspired Yeats, John Millington Synge and Lady Gregory.

 Thomas A. Finlay founded the New Ireland Review, a literary magazine, in 1894, which he edited until 1911, when it was replaced by Studies.
 Many of the leading literary lights of the time contributed to it.

 In 1897 Hyde became editor, with T. W. Rolleston and Charles Gavan Duffy, of the New Irish Library, a series of books on Irish history and literature issued by the London publisher, Fisher Unwin.
 Two years later Hyde published his Literary history of Ireland.

 Yeats, Lady Gregory and Edward Martyn published a Manifesto for Irish Literary Theatre in 1897, in which they proclaimed their intention of establishing a national theatre for Ireland.
 The Irish Literary Theatre (ILT) was founded by Yeats, Lady Gregory and Martyn in 1899, with assistance from George Moore.
 It proposed to give performances in Dublin of Irish plays by Irish authors.

 In February 1901, at the Gaiety Theatre in Dublin, the ILT performed “The Last Feast of the Fianna”, a one-act depiction of an episode in the tale of Oisin.
 It was the work of the Gaelic League activist, Alice Milligan.
 Lady Gregory found the lack of action and long soliloquies "intolerable" and the overall effect "tawdry".
 But it was a first attempt "to dramatize Celtic Legend for an Irish audience".

 The Fay brothers formed W. G. Fay's Irish National Dramatic Company, focused on the development of Irish acting talent.
 The company produced works by Seumas O'Cuisin, Fred Ryan and Yeats.